 Kirsten O. Lydic

-In her research, Kirsten Lydic uses interdisciplinary and community-engaged methods to understand and promote civic and political engagement both online and offline.
+In her research, Kirsten Lydic uses interdisciplinary and community-engaged methods to understand and promote civic and political engagement.

-Lydic works to address these and other questions in her graduate studies.
-Before joining the Annenberg School for Communication, Lydic previously worked as a researcher and lab tech for four years in the Brain and Cognitive Sciences department at the Massachusetts Institute of Technology.
+Before joining the Annenberg School for Communication, Lydic worked for four years as a researcher and lab technician in the Brain and Cognitive Sciences department at the Massachusetts Institute of Technology.
 She holds a Bachelor of Arts from Hampshire College.

 Education